Tascurator/tascurator-documents/.github/pull_request_template.md

 <!-- Tick the checkboxes if you have done the following: -->

 - [ ] The base branch is correct (no accidental merges)
-- [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings or errors in the console

 ## Reviewer Checklist